f-mousecop/MerchTools/README.md

   - [x] Implemented the screen UI
   - [x] All fields required (pre-filled UPC, SKU details, editable note and count stepper)
   - [ ] Need to implement proper add photo
+- [x] Configured type converter to display correct started at time and store object in the database
+- [x] Fixed theming issue on physical device (dynamicColor = false)

 ---